CoverUp: Effective High Coverage Test Generation for Python: Approach

+Making \coverup{} a practical tool poses several technical challenges.
 One such challenge stems from the time spent in LLM inference and executing tests.
 Each individual prompt sent through OpenAI's API typically requires several seconds to complete.
-Similarly, executing individual LLM-generated tests and measuring the new coverage achieved requires additional time. \coverup{} repeats this process for each code segment as well as each time the dialogue is continued.
-Even though \coverup{} limits the amount of time spent waiting on responses and test executions, if each code segment was processed serially, \coverup{} would take an unacceptable amount of time creating tests for packages of nontrivial size. \coverup{} instead prompts for tests and verifies them asynchronously, using the Python \texttt{asyncio} package.
-As a result, during \coverup{}'s evaluation (Section~\ref{sec:evaluation}) we observe a 500x speedup over serial execution.
+Similarly, executing individual LLM-generated tests and measuring the new coverage achieved requires additional time. \coverup{} repeats this process for each code segment and each time the dialogue is continued.
+Even though our implementation limits the time spent waiting on responses and test executions, if each code segment were processed serially, creating tests for packages of nontrivial size would take an unacceptable amount of time.
+Instead, it prompts for tests and verifies them asynchronously, using the Python \texttt{asyncio} package.
+As a result, during \coverup{}'s evaluation (Section~\ref{sec:evaluation}), we observe a 500x speedup over serial execution.

-Other practical challenges arise because OpenAI's API is provided as a cloud service and subject to various limits. \coverup{} handles a number of timeout and other error conditions automatically.
-To avoid exceeding the rate limits imposed by OpenAI, \coverup{} spreads out its requests using a leaky bucket~\cite{leaky-bucket} scheme implemented by the Python module \verb|aiolimiter|.
-Additionally, \coverup{} can create and use checkpoint files, allowing the user to resume prompting for tests (and not lose any progress so far) after interrupting it or stopping due to unforeseen circumstances, such as the OpenAI account running out of funds.
+Other practical challenges arise because OpenAI's API is provided as a cloud service and is subject to various limits.
+Our implementation handles various timeout and other error conditions automatically.
+To avoid exceeding the rate limits imposed by OpenAI, it spreads out its requests using a leaky bucket scheme~\cite{leaky-bucket} implemented by the Python module \verb|aiolimiter|.
+Additionally, we implement checkpointing to files, allowing the user to resume prompting for tests (and not lose any progress so far) after interrupting it or stopping due to unforeseen circumstances, such as the OpenAI account running out of funds.